dtsivkovski/csa23/_posts/2022-11-10-achievements_blog.md

     - Understanding JPA better and what I can do with it
     - Seeing if there are any Java packages or libraries that could be useful for my next PBL
 - **Deployment**
     - I think deployment is my weakest subject.
-Though I have played around with it on a raspberry pi and have set up servers for certain games through Oracle, I think that it would be best for me to better understand deployment by doing it for the project nex trimester.
+Though I have played around with it on a raspberry pi and have set up servers for certain games through Oracle, I think that it would be best for me to better understand deployment by doing it for the project this new trimester.
 - **Overall understanding of Java**
     - I think that there are still a few things in Java that I could understand better, such as using Arraylists as well as still adjusting to Java syntax and formatting.